-Jon Loevy Co-Owner Printed Name of Verifying Individual Title of Verifying Individual /s/ Jon Loevy 3/23/23 Signature of Verifying Individual Verification Date attaches a brokerage account that he owns personally with his wife.
-This is liquid capital that belongs to them, as defined by the rules.
-The screenshot accurately depicts the balance as of this date, December 28, 2022:
+Jon Loevy Co-Owner Printed Name of Verifying Individual Title of Verifying Individual /s/ Jon Loevy 3/23/23 Signature of Verifying Individual Verification Date

-Co-owners co-own a cannabis company called Justice

-Cannabis Co.
-Together own and control the funds in the screenshot of the bank account of their law firm attached here.
+Co-owners Jon Loevy and Mike Kanovitz co-own a cannabis company called Justice Cannabis Co.
+Together Mr. Loevy and Mr. Kanovitz own and control the funds in the screenshot of the bank account of their law firm attached here.
 This is liquid capital that belongs to them that can be used for the project, as defined by the rules: